 Here is their method, a mix of tea and paste:

 “It is basically lemon tea plus tomato paste.
 I soak the ground up mushrooms in lemon juice (enough to wet the mixture – about a 1/4 lemon) and a dab of tomato paste (1/3 – 1/2 tsp).
 I let that sit for about ten minutes before steeping in hot water for another 10 – 15.
 I then make my tea adding honey and ginger to mask the awful taste….

 This is not one I would personally recommend.
 However, I will include it in the interest of brevity as it was mentioned by a few people.
 Names that were thrown up were Zofran and Dramamine.

 When it comes to taking psychedelics, I encourage all users to experiment and find their own personalised approach.
 There is no one-size-fits-all.
 We are all different and different approaches will suit different people.

 I recommend keeping a drug journal or log and trying different methods and taking notes.
 In regards to nausea, you can note how you served your dose, what you ate and when you ate it relative to your dose, and how your experience of nausea was.
 Eventually you will find what works for you and have your own personalised approach.

-The practice of keeping a drug log is something I keep coming back to so I will probably write a more in-depth article at some point soon.
+The practice of keeping a drug log is something I keep coming back to so I will probably write a more in-depth article at some point soon (update: I did it).
 In the meantime, you can find more in my articles on dose and nerdy drug taking.